How to use Plotlines and Timelines: Establishing the Chronology of your Novel

 While a master timeline helps to track the history of your world and the major events of your fictional universe, a master plotline helps to track the overall content and continuity of your scenes themselves, as well as their progression and pacing.

-Uses of a master plotline:
+Uses of a master plotline include:

-- To view your scenes side by side in order, the same way a reader experiences them.
+- To view your scenes side by side in order, the same way that a reader experiences them.

 - To keep track of the tension arc within your story structure.